Top-Rated Ski Resorts Found In Europe

 Although Courchevel remains one of the top ski destinations for skilled skiers because of its spectacular steeps and terrains, provisions are available for beginner skiers.
 These provisions include designated areas for practice and free lifts.
 Even children aren’t left out as they are fitted with magnetic safety jackets on lifts.

-Perhaps the icing on the cake for Courchevel is the array of glamorous restaurants and fascinating accommodation offered alongside top-notch spa services and even boutiques.
+Perhaps the icing on the cake for Courchevel is the array of glamorous restaurants and fascinating accomodation offered alongside top-notch spa services and even boutiques.
 To experience the best skiing in Europe, Courchevel is the place for you.

-Chamonix
+2. Chamonix

 This resort is located on the tallest peak in Europe, Mont Blanc, with a whopping height of approximately 4,807 meters.
 Chamonix is one of the best alp ski resorts, with long-lasting snow, which results from the cooling effect of the surrounding glaciers.